Retinoblastoma

 * Enlarged or dilated pupil

-* Different colored irises
+* Different coloured irises